Transit Network with BGP Setup Instructions¶

 - Spoke VPC to Spoke VPC networking is direct without going through the Transit VPC and is orchestrated by the central controller.
 Spoke VPCs do not run BGP protocol.

-- BGP runs between the gateway in the Transit VPC and AWS VGW to faciliate communication between Spoke VPC and on-prem.
+- BGP runs between the gateway in the Transit VPC and AWS VGW to facilitate communication between Spoke VPC and on-prem.
 The idea is you need to configure on-prem connectivity to VGW once and there is no need again when new Spoke VPC is stood up.